 India's vast and varied geography gives it a huge variety of mineral resources and fossil fuel.
-Coal is abundant and relatively easy to mine and the country is the world's 2nd largest producer behind China.
+Coal is abundant and relatively easy to mine and the country is the world's 3rd largest producer behind only China and the USA.
 Virtually all of India's petroleum comes from the offshore Bombay High Field as well as Gujarat and Assam but it produces only a small proportion of its domestic needs.
 There are huge deposits of minerals such as iron ore, manganese and chromite along with copper, bauxite, zinc, lead, gold and silver.
 Non-metallic and non-fuel minerals include limestone, dolomite, rock phosphate, building stones, ceramic clays, mica, gypsum, fluorspar, magnesite, graphite, and diamonds.